CybercentreCanada/assemblyline4_docs/docs/overview/services.md

 # Assemblyline services

-Service listing on a system can be found under `Help > Service Listing`
+Services currently installed on a system can be found under `Help > Service Listing`.

+This is the list of all the services that are bundled with Assemblyline and that are maintained by the Assemblyline team:

 | Service Name      | Speciality | Description | Source |
 | ------------------| -- | -------------------- | ------------- |